Enron: The Smartest Guys in the Room: Synopsis

 The film begins with a profile of Kenneth Lay, who founded Enron in 1985.
 In 1987, the company becomes embroiled in scandal after two traders begin betting on the oil markets, resulting in suspiciously consistent profits.
 One of the traders, Louis Borget, is also discovered to be diverting company money to offshore accounts.
 Auditors uncover their wrongdoing, but Lay encourages them to "keep making us millions".
 However, the traders are fired when it is revealed they gambled away Enron's reserves and the company is narrowly saved from bankruptcy by executive Mike Muckleroy, who managed to bluff the market long enough to recover Borget's trading losses.
 Lay later denies having knowledge of any wrongdoing.
 Lay hires Jeffrey Skilling, a visionary who joins Enron on the condition that they use mark-to-market accounting, allowing the company to record potential profits on certain projects immediately after contracts were signed, regardless of the actual profits made.
-With the vision of transforming Enron from an energy supplier to an energy trader, Skilling imposes his Darwinian worldview on Enron by establishing a review committee that grades employees and annually fires the bottom fifteen percent, a process nicknamed within the company as "rank and yank".
+With the vision of transforming Enron from an energy supplier to an energy trader, Skilling imposes his speculative financial worldview on Enron.
 Skilling also hires J. Clifford Baxter, an intelligent but manic-depressive executive, and Lou Pai, the CEO of Enron Energy Services, notorious for his nightly habit of visiting strip clubs.
 Pai abruptly resigns from EES, having already sold $250 million of stock as a result of divorce proceedings.